rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 - RsyncOSX is compiled with support for **macOS Catalina** and **macOS Big Sur** only
   - the latest version is [released here](https://github.com/rsyncOSX/RsyncOSX/releases)
-  - RsyncOSX can also be installed by homebrew - `brew cask install rsyncosx`
+  - RsyncOSX can also be installed by homebrew - `brew install --cask rsyncosx`
 - RsyncOSX is built as [Universal macOS Binary](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).

 All releases of RsyncOSX are [signed and notarized](/post/notarized/).
 And there [is a short about me](/about).